 When it comes time to evict a commercial tenant in Massachusetts, there are many rules and guidelines that the landlord must follow.
-While Massachusetts law does not seem to differ between residential and commercial tenants eviction at first glance, there are important considerations that apply to commercial tenants that you need to be aware of.
+While at first glance Massachusetts law does not seem to differ between evicting a residential tenant or a commercial tenant, there are important considerations that apply to commercial tenants that you need to be aware of.

-If you need to evict a commercial tenant, the Katz Law Group can ensure that you follow Massachusetts law and successfully evict your tenant.
+If you need to evict a commercial tenant, the Katz Law Group can ensure that you follow Massachusetts law and complete the eviction successfully and efficiently.

 Commercial leases do not tend to be simple, standard forms like those used by landlords for residential tenants.
-Commercial tenants understand that eviction could destroy their business, and so they negotiate very specific terms that are included in the lease agreement.
+Commercial tenants understand that eviction could destroy their business, and so they negotiate for very specific terms to be included in the lease agreement.

-- Improper assignments or subletting of the lease, and/or
+- Improper assignments or subletting of the lease

 These violations could result in a breach of the commercial lease agreement sufficient to warrant the eviction of the commercial tenant.

 Certain types of other violations may not be expressly stated in the lease but could warrant eviction.
 This is especially true when a commercial tenant becomes a "nuisance" to others around it or to the community.
 This can occur as the result of

 This area of law can be more complicated than a breach of the lease agreement, but consulting an experienced Massachusetts commercial eviction attorney can help you determine the best path forward.

 The "rights" of a commercial tenant are often considered "less" than that of a residential tenant, as a commercial entity has the power to negotiate its own terms and fight its own battles, and an eviction does not implicate a person's living space.
 However, this does not mean that commercial tenants have no rights.